messageformat/messageformat/docs/api/messageformat.selectmessage.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 SelectMessage generalises the plural, selectordinal and select argument types of MessageFormat 1.
-Each case is defined by a key of one or more string identifiers, and selection between them is made according to the values of a corresponding number of placeholders.
+Each case is defined by a key of one or more string identifiers, and selection between them is made according to the values of a corresponding number of expressions.
 Selection iterates among the `variants` in order, and terminates when all of the Variant keys match.
 The result of the selection is always a single Pattern.

 **Signature:**